 The coral monitoring for the operation of the East Course commenced in July 2008.
-As the original baseline monitoring for the corals in Site D2 were conducted over 3.5 years before in December 2005 and no construction phase monitoring were required for Site D2 due to the avoidance of dredging at the pier, the previously tagged corals at Site D2 have mostly lost the tags.
+As the original baseline monitoring for the corals in Site D2 were conducted over 3.5 years before in December 2005 and no construction phase monitoring was required for Site D2 due to the avoidance of dredging at the pier, the previously tagged corals at Site D2 have mostly lost the tags.
 20 new corals were selected in Site D2 for operation phase monitoring purposes.
 The July 2008 coral monitoring covering Site D2, Site C and the Control Site served as the baseline for the operation phase.
 In accordance with the EM&A manual, the operation phase coral monitoring would cover two year.
-The frequency would be monthly for the first three months, and if no exceedance is recorded the frequency will change to semi-annually.
-The August 08 monitoring is the first monthly monitoring.
+The frequency would be monthly for the first three months, and if no exceedance is recorded, the frequency will change to semi-annually.
+The present monitoring (October 2008) was the third monthly monitoring.
+No exceedance was recorded at impact station during the first three months (August, September and October 2008), the coral monitoring would change to semi-annually.
+The tentative coral monitoring schedule will be carried out in February 2009, August 2009 and February 2010.